OsamahGharad/OsamahGharad/README.md

 ### Free Time 😄
 In my free time , I keep learning and expanding my skills and knowledge related to my major.
 ### What I look forward  ⚡
-I always look forward to working for a dynamic, growth oriented company that foster personal and professional growth to pursue my goals while I support in achieving corporate goals and mission under menimal supervision.
+I always look forward to working for a dynamic, growth oriented team that foster personal and professional growth to pursue my goals while I support in achieving team goals and mission under menimal supervision.

 ###  How to reach me? 📫
 https://osamagharad.netlify.app/